 When you switch to a keto lifestyle you will notice a lot of changes, both physical and mental.
 Most of these changes are truly positive.
 But I do get a fair amount of questions about some less positive, but often temporary, changes, one of them being hair loss.
 So here are a few quick pointers on how to deal with that if it occurs.

-Hair loss often gets mentioned, and mostly by women I need to add, as a side-effect of weight loss on a keto lifestyle.
-One thing to keep in mind though is that hair loss can really occur with ANY type of rapid weight loss, and not specifically with keto alone.
+Hair loss often gets mentioned, and mostly by women, as a side-effect of weight loss on a keto lifestyle.
+One thing to keep in mind though is that hair loss can really occur with ANY type of rapid weight loss, not specifically with keto alone.
 This type of hair loss usually subsides when weight loss slows down to a normal rate.

-I can not stress enough though that while yes, keto has an appetite suppressing effect, you should only ever eat at a small to moderate deficit at most, and that you should always eat to their full macros.
+I can not stress enough though that while yes, keto has an appetite suppressing effect, you should only ever eat at a small to moderate deficit at most.
+And if you are following personal macros: always reach protein and fat daily.
 Restricting caloric intake to the extreme will result, even on keto, in the body directing all the nutrients to the life supporting functions of the body.
 And guess what: hair is not life supporting.

 So whatever else may or may not be going on, the baseline to ensure healthy happy hair and to minimise hair loss is to always make sure you are:

 - not eating at a too large deficit;

 - getting as much of your 25 grams net carbs as possible through healthy keto vegetables.

 Are you experiencing a not too excessive amount of hair loss without any obvious underlying causes?
 Try supplementing with biotin or collagen.
 On a side note: because a vitamin D deficiency is something that is extremely common and can contribute to hair loss I always recommend supplementing with it.